Norton Canes services

 Norton Canes M S A

 The site occupies 68 acres.
-The parking areas can accommodate 350 cars, 52 lorries, 25 coaches and 6 caravans, in addition to a 110-space overflow car park (which is used much more than you'd think, see the photos).
+The parking areas can accommodate 350 cars, 52 lorries, 25 coaches and 6 caravans, in addition to a 110-space overflow car park.

 The services opened on 9 March 2004, shortly after the motorway itself.
-It described itself as "a new era in services" and became Roadchef's flagship onRoute restaurant, allowing customers to watch their food being cooked in front of them in what they called "a spectacular food theatre".
-The restaurant had table clothes, and provided table service after 6pm.
+Roadchef described the site as "a new era in motorway services" with the site including a Costa coffee shop, Wimpy fast food unit, a reStore shop, 40 bedroom Travel Inn hotel and a BP filling station which included BP's third motorway Wild Bean Cafe at the time.
+The site also became home to Roadchef's flagship onRoute restaurant, allowing customers to watch their food being cooked in front of them in what they called "a spectacular food theatre".
+The restaurant had table cloths, and provided table service after 6pm.

 The restaurant initially received positive feedback, although concerns were raised about the prices that came with it.